TheNotary/linux_mint-blog/body.md

 ### Quick Install

-Here's a no fluf procedure to bring the system up to my own personal specifications.
+Here's a no fluff procedure to bring the system up to my own personal specifications.

 ```
 setpci -s 00:02.0 F4.B=19  # set brightness to 19% to save batteries and eyes.